-Dividing community property and debt, grounds for divorce and residency requirements in Texas have all been hashed over thus far in our discussion on getting a divorce in the Lone Star State.
-Today we will keep the theme of community property going by discussing some specific instances where the distinction between community and separate property come into play.
+Dividing community property and debt, grounds for divorce, and residency requirements in Texas have all been hashed over thus far in our discussion on getting a divorce in the Lone Star State.
+Today we will keep the theme of community property by discussing some specific instances where the distinction between community and separate property comes into play.

 When the need arises to reimburse the community estate

-If we were to jump in a miniature plan and fly above your divorce we would see that there are three different property distinctions in play:
+If we were to jump in a small plan and fly above your divorce, we would see that there are three different property distinctions in play:

 - your separate estate